AntonStoeckl/dynamic-streams-eventstore-go/docs/core-concepts.md

 WHERE (COALESCE(max_seq, 0) = 42) -- Expected version
 ```

-If the event stream changed since your query (someone else added events), the append fails with a concurrency error.
+If the event stream changed since your query (someone else added events), the append operation fails with a concurrency error.

 ## Key Benefits